Finding space saver cat trees that don’t take up half your living room is tricky business.

 We want to give our cats a fun place to play, climb and relax, but at the same time we actually want to be able to walk through our living room!

 As someone with a relatively small house and very little extra room for giant structures, I know the feeling.

 Fortunately, a space saver cat tree isn’t as elusive as it seems!

-First things first, let’s talk about what to consider before you start shopping for a space saver cat tree.
+First things first, let’s talk about what to consider before you start ping for a space saver cat tree.

 #1 Measure the space

 Decide where you really want to put the tree and break out the measuring tape.
 Make sure you measure the width as well as the height.

 Jot down the measurements, then subtract an inch or two to be on the safe side.
 Seriously, unless you’re a master carpenter who measures things for a living, don’t skip that last step.